ejwillemse/BAN313/chapter4.md

 When completing the chapter, read all the available information and instructions _carefully_, and if necessary, review the applicable engineering statistics methods.

-**DO NOT** jump straight to the instructions and skip the preceding question background.
-The question background contains valuable information to assist you in completing the question.
+**DO NOT** jump straight to the instructions and skip the each questions' background information.
+The question backgrounds contain valuable information to assist you in completing the questions.

 To continue with this chapter confirm the following: